MLXXXp/Arduboy2/README.md

 ### "Flashlight" mode

 If the *UP* button is pressed and held when the Arduboy is powered on, it enters *flashlight* mode.
 This turns the RGB LED fully on, and all the pixels of the screen are lit, resulting in a bright white light suitable as a small flashlight.
 (For an incorrect RGB LED, only the screen will light).
-To exit *flashlight* mode, press the *DOWN* button to continue with the sketch.
+To exit *flashlight* mode the Arduboy must be restarted.

 *Flashlight* mode is also sometimes useful to allow uploading of new sketches, in case the sketch currently loaded uses a large amount of RAM which creates a bootloader problem.